Skip to main content

 Family Medicine located in Mt Sterling, KY

 Diabetes is a common chronic health problem that can have a devastating impact on your life.
-If you have diabetes, Taufik Kassis, MD, and the team at Montgomery Family Care in Mt Sterling, Kentucky, can help.
+If you have diabetes, Taufik Kassis, MD, and the team at Montgomery Family & Urgent Care in Mount Sterling, Kentucky, can help.
 They focus on diagnosing and treating diabetes and other related conditions like hypertension using weight loss management and the best medications available.
-To find out how you can benefit from their expertise, call Montgomery Family Care or book an appointment online today.
+To find out how you can benefit from their expertise, call Montgomery Family & Urgent Care or book an appointment online today.

 Diabetes Q&A